civican/legisinfo/44-1/bills/C-22/bill_text.md

 ### Section 14

-This Act comes into force on a day to be fixed by order of the Governor in Council.
+This Act comes into force no later than the first anniversary of the day on which it receives royal assent.